How to save for your dream home and Determine What You Can Afford

 If you need support, you can look for it in a few different places.
 You may want to use your family and friends for help.
 These are people who you already trust who care for you.
 They can help you stay motivated to save.

-Another option would be looking towards other people online to get the support you need.
-In the beginning, saving is going to seem more difficult, but it becomes easier the closer you get towards your goal.
+Another option would be looking at other people online to get the support you need.
+In the beginning, saving is going to seem more difficult, but it becomes easier the closer you get to your goal.
 Even if you are not necessarily looking for support, it doesn’t hurt to hear other success stories.